apraga/reproducible-sarek-germline/README.md

 - [x] bcftools
 - [x] *multiqc*

+## Run test

+It requires a special configuration (see `test.config`).
+The full pipeline can be run with from sarek (cloned into a subdirectory)

+nextflow run main.nf -profile test -c ../test.config

 ## Troubleshoot
 ### `gzip` : Too many levels of symbolic links
 This happens with the FASTA file in genome_human. `gzip -f` works.